wardharold/imgark/README.md

 ## Getting Started

-These instructions will get you a copy of the project built and deployed in your own Google Cloud Platform project.
+Here is how to get the project built and deployed in your own Google Cloud Platform project.

 ### Prerequisites